Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Kansas City Royals starting pitcher Ian Kennedy gets the throw from first baseman Lucas Duda in time for a ground out on Detroit Tigers' Jeimer Candelario in the first inning during Friday's baseball game on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Kansas City Royals starting pitcher Jakob Junis throws in the first inning during Sunday's baseball game against the Detroit Tigers on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer